jakub-mata/browser_project/README.md

 ```
 make
 ```
 to install dependecies and build the project (you can view this in the *Makefile*).
-This will take a while.
+This will take a while (seriously, some of the dependencies are written in C and its compiler is slower at times; you can expect several minutes at most).
 After this step, you should be ready to run the application.

 ## Usage
 Switch to the script directory inside the cloned repo.
 Then can view a webpage by using this command: